List of sekiwake: List

-Triva
+Trivia

 The longest-serving of modern times, who could not secure further promotion, have been Hasegawa and Kotonishiki who each held the rank for 21 tournaments, with the former failing despite achieving a consecutive and at the rank.
 (Kotomitsuki was ranked at for 22 tournaments but ultimately promoted to .)

 Having held a rank of or for at least one tournament will qualify a wrestler to later become a sumo elder (while the many that fail to do so are subject to much stricter criteria.